aisingapore/PeekingDuck/docs/source/tutorials/03_duck_power.rst

       ... same as previous ...
       - custom_nodes.output.sqlite

-   The pipeline is the same as the previous one, except for the new line 11 that has been added to call the new custom node.
+   Likewise, the pipeline is the same as in the previous tutorial, except for line 11 that has been added to call the new custom node.

 Run this project with ``peekingduck run`` and when completed, a new ``wave.db`` sqlite database file would be created in the current folder.